-Peter is a Campaign Optimization Manager at StackAdapt.
+Peter is a Programmatic Strategist at StackAdapt.
 His diverse background in planning and strategy has him always driving for performance above all and coming up with unique solutions for all problems.

 In any digital campaign, conversions matter.
 A conversion could be as straightforward as a prospect providing an email address or making a purchase.
 Although the cost of the conversion will vary, there is value in all conversions that come from your programmatic campaigns.
 Every digital tactic contributes in some way to paving the road to drive an acquisition or conversion.
 These 3 key insights will help you stay on top of your conversion campaigns.

 1. Conversion Campaigns Are Dynamic

 Although consumer journeys are unique, there is a common path that we can recognize.
 For example, if someone is in the market to purchase a new car, the conversion point is the car purchase.
 The purchase journey, however, is more complex, as there is a network of path possibilities that could lead from the initial idea to the actual purchase.

 Based on the diversity of the audience and their unique journey, a conversion campaign needs to be dynamic.
 Marketers are always looking for standard practices: what is the best or right way to build a campaign?
 Traditionally, marketers would take a series of prospecting campaigns containing a pool of users, and those who have engaged in the past would then be retargeted, since they are more desirable.

 A simple campaign structure would look something like this, with prospecting slowly leading to retargeting: